amadeus4dev/developer-guides/docs/faq.md

 The **Enterprise** offer provides access to the full Amadeus APIs catalog, tailored to companies with scaling needs as well as the leading brands in the travel industry.
 Customers of Enterprise APIs receive dedicated support from their account managers and enjoy a customized pricing scheme to meet their needs.
 Please note that access to Enterprise APIs is only granted on a request basis, and some special requirements may apply.
 Our Enterprise commercial teams will be happy to guide you through the process.

+### Can you help us with moving our application to Enterprise?
+Unfortunately, the self-service team will not be able to help you move to Enterprise.
+Enterprise APIs are managed by different teams based on your business area.
+You will need to find the contact form of your specific business area in the [Amadeus contact us form](https://amadeus.com/en/contact).
+After you submit the form, someone from the right business area will reach out to you with the next steps.

 ### Can I use APIs from both Self-Service and Enterprise?